fieldtrip/website/workshop/natmeg/timefrequency.md

 ## Preprocessing EEG

-We will now proceed with doing the time-frequency analysis in EEG.
+We will now proceed with doing the time-frequency analysis of the EEG data.
 Note we are using mainly similar parameters as in the MEG analysis.

 {% include markup/info %}
 Keep an eye open for the differences in processing and visualizing EEG.